 Mallory, who joined our nursery staff in 2014, is also a junior at Saginaw Valley State University and a major in Early Childhood Development.
 Mallory is a scholarship winning pageant competitor as well as a member of Trinity Episcopal Church in Bay City, where she grew up.

-St. John’s is using the SparkHouse: Frolic program in our nursery beginning in September of 2016!
-We’re evolving our nursery from caring and supervised play to a fantastic formation experience for our toddlers and preschoolers!
+St. John’s uses the SparkHouse: Frolic program in our nursery!
+This nursery evolution enhances caring and supervised play to a Christian formation experience for our toddlers and preschoolers!
 Children will hear stories, sing songs, and participate in projects that introduce the foundations of our faith such as prayer, creation, and loving one another.
 They will also be lead through an intentional reading of the Frolic First Bible which is also available on Amazon in you would like to purchase one for home!
 Parents of nursery students can expect a faith-based and age appropriate monthly newsletter and reports from our caregivers each week that their child participates in the nursery.
 We’re excited to help bring our youngest members into a closer relationship with God and our young families into a closer relationship with each other!

 Is my child ready for Sunday School?